Youth and Teen Classes

 TDF uses state of the art training equipment and technology to help dancers safely and quickly bring their abilities to the next level.

 Intro Program (Beginner, 6-Week Sessions)

-Our Into Program is the perfect starting place for a beginner dancer to see what they like.
+Our beginner program the perfect starting place for a beginner dancer to see what they like.
 This 6-week session will focus on introducing students to the basics and getting them comfortable in the style.
 New material will be introduced in each session so students can take multiple sessions and still progress.

 This is a special program for dancers ages 11-15 with little or no dance experience.
 No need to dance along side the 7 year-olds, this class is just for teens.
 For students at this level, we recommend two classes per week in order to gain a solid grasp on their fundamentals.

 After mastering the basic techniques and fundamentals, dancers may advanced to the training program where they will continue to develop their skills as they progress through the levels.
 Dancers in this program take more hours per week as they advance and will have more training opportunities.
 New students with previous dance experience may also be accepted to this program after being evaluated by an instructor.
 This program includes levels 2-5.